 Notes

-• Store in an airtight container for up to 5 days in the fridge or at room temperature.
-Alternatively, let cool to room temperature, then freeze for up to 3 months in a freezer bag.
-Thaw at room temperature.
+- Store cookies in an airtight container for up to 5 days in the fridge or at room temperature.
+Alternatively, let cool to room temperature, then freeze for up to 3 months in a freezer bag; thaw at room temperature.

-• You can use an egg OR 2 tablespoons nut or seed butter that’s at room temperature (or warm it very briefly) so it’s easy to stir.
+- You can use an egg OR 2 tablespoons nut or seed butter that’s at room temperature (or warmed very briefly so it’s easy to stir).

-• Substitute sweet potato or applesauce for the banana.
-You can also use pumpkin puree, but do add a little maple syrup to ensure it’s sweet enough.
+- Substitute sweet potato or applesauce for the banana.
+You can also use pumpkin puree, but if you do, add a little maple syrup to ensure it’s sweet enough.

-• If you want to serve them to a BLW-baby starting after 6 months, you can make them a little larger by flattening them a little more or make each one with 2 tablespoons of batter.
+- If you want to serve these cookies for baby-led weaning after 6 months, make them a little larger by flattening them a little more or using 2 tablespoons of batter per cookie.
 You can serve to a baby over 9 months and encourage them to take bites and/or cut them into small pieces.
 And they’re great for one year olds too!

 Nutrition